amrishtembe1998/paytm_clone/README.md

 3. JWT based authentication
 4. Dashboard to view users
 5. Send money
+6. debouncing for search result

 Lot of Improvements to be made like
-1. debouncing for search result - Done
-2. OTP based authentication
+1. OTP based authentication
-3. Popup for errors
+2. Popup for errors
-4. Notification for receiver when amount received. etc.
+3. Notification for receiver when amount received. etc.

 To try out the application in local,